Maitake Mushroom: Research Shows Powerful Benefits for The Body

-It’s amazing what potential can be found in the foods, herbs, and other botanicals around us—no matter how big or how small.
+It’s incredible what potential can be found in the foods, herbs, and other botanicals around us—no matter how big or how small.

 Fungi consumed for health purposes for thousands of years have their own representatives with similar benefits.
 These include chaga mushroom, reishi mushroom, and even the multi-colored, multi-faceted turkey tail mushroom.